PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 12:14:18
+Last updated: 2024-04-05 12:14:51
-Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez
+Random Quote: If you think this has a happy ending, you haven't been paying attention.  -  Ramsay Bolton